Feb 6, 2025

 Demonstrated Professional Commitment

-Obtaining and maintaining professional certifications requires significant investment of time, effort, and resources.
-This commitment signals to employers that you are serious about your professional development and willing to go above and beyond basic job requirements.
+Obtaining and maintaining professional certifications requires significant investment of time, effort, and resources, typically demanding 100-300 hours of preparation and ongoing commitment to continuing education.
+This dedication signals to employers that you are serious about your professional development and willing to go above and beyond basic job requirements.
 It shows initiative and a proactive approach to career growth – qualities highly valued by employers across industries.

 Technology Certifications